davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

     $ code hwk1.c
     ```

-    - The first command `cd ~` changes your working directory to your "home directory".
+    - The first command `cd ~` changes your current-working-directory to your home directory.
 You should remember that `~` is a shortcut to your home directory, and now you won't ever get "lost!"

-    - The second command `cd os-hwk-first` changes your current-working-directory to  the `os-hwk-first` directory that git should have cloned in the previous steps.
+    - The second command `cd os-first` changes your current-working-directory to  the `os-first` directory that git should have cloned in the previous steps.

-    - Finally, `code hwk1.c` creates and opens a new file called `hwk1.c` within the current working directory.
+    - Finally, `code hwk1.c` opens a new file called `hwk1.c`.

-    - Of course, you could've done all that using VS Code's file explorer on the left-hand panel, but what's the fun in that?
-Plus, this puts your navigates your Terminal to the same directory as your new project folder.
+    - Of course, you could've done all that using VS Code's file explorer on the left-hand panel, but it's important to make sure that your terminal is *in* that new project directory when you're ready to compile.

 2. With `hwk1.c` open in your editor, type in the following "hello world" code and save it.